comicrelief/engineering-handbook/Incidents/post-mortem-template.md

 **Meeting Date:** Schedule the meeting for within 5 business days after the incident.
 Put the date/time here.

 ## Overview
-Include a short sentence or two summarizing the contributing factors, timeline summary, and the impact.
+Include a short sentence or two summarising the contributing factors, timeline summary, and the impact.
 E.g. "On the morning of August 99th, we suffered a 1 minute SEV-1 due to a runaway process on our primary database machine.
 This slowness caused roughly 0.024% of alerts that had begun during this time to be delivered out of SLA."

 ## What Happened
 Include a short description of what happened.